 When I’m sick, I get a lot of reading done between naps.
 I was catching up with you guys when I read “Frugal Decorating At Our Little Red House”.

-Reading the afore mentioned blog, brought back those memories and a renewed appreciation of my mother.
+Reading the afore mentioned blog, brought back those memories and a renewed appreciation for my mother.
 She was a miracle worker, creating magic out of nothing at all.
 I’d describe those years as lean but that would be generous.
 Those years were our own private depression era.

 We moved constantly, from city to city, state to state, my stepdad chasing work and a chance to provide for his family.
 We’d find ourselves living in a one room motel kitchenette, 2-3 weeks from a payday with nothing but rice, onions and tomato sauce, given to mom on credit from the local grocery.
 Mom would fill our bellies with rice with sugar for breakfast and Spanish rice at night…every day.